Alpkant/PyTorch-Tutorial/README.md

 4. **Generative Adversarial Network** = GAN training loop
 5. **Tensorboard** = How to monitor training and how to effectively use logger

-If you want to use GPU but don't have one.
+If you want to use a GPU but don't have one.
 You can use the links below to run your code on Google Colab.
 To enable the GPU please click *Runtime ->  Change runtime type -> Hardware Accelarator -> GPU.*
 Then you can click connect and start to run your codes.
 1. [PyTorch Basic Ops.][1]